thiru/snav/README.md

 ## Features

 * Navigate to a specific workspace (by number)
-* Navigate to a workspace by relative position (left, right)
+* Navigate to a workspace by relative direction (left, right)
 * Navigate to the last viewed workspace
-* Focus a window by relative position (up, down, left, right)
+* Focus a window by relative direction (up, down, left, right)
-* Focus a specific monitor (by number) *NOT YET IMPLEMENTED*
-* Focus a monitor by relative position (up, down, left, right) *NOT YET IMPLEMENTED*
+* Move window to window in relative direction (up, down, left, right)

 ## Requirements